TT-TimothyT/TT-Repo/README.md

 * Open the **Theme directory** `/` in Terminal and install the required Node.js dependencies.
 * `$ npm install`

 * Run the **`dev`** script (watch included)
 * `$ npm run dev`

 * Run the **`build`** script (no watching)
 * `$ npm run build`

 * Modify `/src/scss/main.scss` and `/assets/main.js`
 * Bootstrap Overriding detailed at `src/scss/main.scss`

+### 9) Algolia setup
+Make sure you'll be using the [Trek Travel Algolia Details](https://app.asana.com/0/1205472772784381/1206349252116376) API keys from the Asana task

+### 10) NetSuite setup
+We are using `DX_DEV` define variable to say if this is using a dev or production environment so we can use the proper scripts and NetSuite connection.

 ## Technology